+() 11

-( ) Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) The applicant The local government to which the conversion application was made - -
+Column 1 Column 2 Column 3 Column 4

+Appellant Respondent Co-respondent Co-respondent by election

+(if any) (if any)

+The applicant The local government - -

+to which the conversion

+application was made

 6. Enforcement notices

 An appeal may be made against the decision to give an enforcement notice.